PSU-CS-300-Fall2015/Ellis_Finn_Taurus/README.md

 Update the variable `KEY` in `taunet.py` to the encryption key for the TauNetwork, and `USERNAME` to your username in the user table.

-### Receiving Messages
+### The Listening Daemon

 Start the daemon with `./taurusd.py &`.
 It will listen for messages and check for all of the following:

+* The transmission is of nonzero length.
 * The message can be decrypted with the key in `taunet.py`.
 * The headers and formatting of the cleartext conform to the TauNet specification.
-* The message is of nonzero length.
 * The message is addressed to the username specified in `taunet.py`.
 * The message came from a username in the user table, with the correct IP or hostname.

-If any of those is not true, the message is discarded and the reason is logged.
+If any of those is not true, the message is discarded and the reason is logged (except the empty transmission, which is treated as a test connection).
 If all of them are true, the message is timestamped and appended to a file in `~/.taurus/messages/` named after the sender.

+### The Client

+Run `./taurus.py` to start the Taunet client.
+The main menu options are as follows:

-### Sending Messages
+#### Read Messages

-Run `./taurus.py`.
-It will prompt for a username and verify that that name is in the user table.
-If it isn't, the list of available recipients will be displayed instead.
+This will present you with a list of existing conversations.
+You can select one by typing enough of the name for your choice to be unique.
+(To intput a username which is an initial substring of another username, hit enter when you're finished typing it.)
+This will show you up to 20 lines of conversation backlog, and will update as new messages come in.

+#### Send a Message

-If the user is found, Taurus will prompt for a message and attempt to send it to the matching host.
-If it can't reach that host, it will display an error message.
+Type a username.
+Taunet will check if the user is online and able to receive messages, and if so, will prompt you for a message to send and then send it.
 Messages longer than the maximum guaranteed-possible length given by the TauNet protocol will be truncated to that length.
 (The guaranteed-possible length is the maximum overall message size minus the maximum header size.)

+#### Update Node Status

+Taunet stores the last known online status (available or unavailable) for each node in the network.
+Use this command to update that information by attempting to send an empty test message to each node.
+This may take a few minutes, depending on your network size!
+(It will display its progress as it goes.)

+#### View User List

+This simply lists the other users to whom you can send messages.
+Any that were online last time Taunet checked will be marked with an asterisk.
+You can refresh this information by updating the node status (see above).

 ## Tests